 Before using a female or any other condom, always read the instructions carefully.
 If the condom is past its expiration date or you notice any signs of damage, don’t use it.
 The way you insert a female condom is similar to how you put in a tampon.
 It may seem a little tricky at first, but all you need is a little practice.
 Here’s how you do it:

-- Attention: Female condoms are one-time use only.
+Attention: Female condoms are on-time use only.
 Open a new one each time you have sex.

 Standing up, lying down, sitting… And we’re not talking about sex positions.
 These are just some of the ways how to insert a female condom.
 Of course, the femidom may take time to get used to, but when used correctly, it can be undetectable.